The 32D 'Red Arrow' Veteran Association

 lost on both the left and right, and that neither the 127TH on the

-left nor the French Colonials on the right had been able to advance as rapidly as
+left nor the French Colonials on the right had been able to advance as rapidly

-a galling flanking fire by machine guns where they were, and confronted with
+to a galling flanking fire by machine guns where they were, and confronted with

-the alternative of filtering back through a barrage that they feared was
+the alternative of filtering back through a barrage that they feared was thickened

-thickened by both their own and the enemy artillery.
+by both their own and the enemy artillery.
+But in a pinch they proved

-But in a pinch they proved themselves veterans, and in good order made their
+themselves veterans, and in good order made their way back to a position on a

-way back to a position on a line with the units on the right and left.
+line with the units on the right and left.

 In the meantime the 127TH